marvinbernhardt/dos-calc/README.md

 - `nmols` is the number of molecules of that type.
 - `atom_masses` indicates the atoms of each molecule of that type.

-You can define less atoms in total, than are present in the trajectory (will produce a warning) but not more (will produce an error).
+One can define less atoms in total, than are present in the trajectory (produces a warning) but not more (produces an error).

 ### Rotational treatment